Jed McGowan

 Context

 Omada is an app that helps people manage chronic health conditions.
-The company was exploring how AI could support members in real time in two key areas:
+The company was exploring how AI could support members in two key areas:

-– Nutrition education: Answering questions with evidence-based guidance
+• Nutrition Education: Answering food-related questions with evidence-based guidance

 The opportunity